 - Irrevocable and unconditional settlement in real time.

 The euroSIC system is available around the clock from Monday to Friday.
 It simplifies cash management in euro for banks and features automatic liquidity control. euroSIC makes online liquidity management available for this purpose.

 Each participant holds a settlement account in euroSIC that is reconciled daily through a sight deposit account at the SECB.
 In the process, SECB can exercise its function as system manager and grant credit to the system participant’s settlement account should there be insufficient liquidity. euroSIC participants may utilize this intraday facility without paying interest.
 Collateral eligible for repos must always cover the amount drawn.

-Financial institutions in and outside of Switzerland access the Swiss RTGS systems either through proprietary interfaces from software providers or through the SWIFT network.
+Usually, banks participate in the Swiss RTGS systems SIC and euroSIC through proprietary interfaces from software providers or through the SWIFT network.